olivier-2018/dt-exercises/mooc-modcon/README.md

 - Build the workspace: `dts exercises build`.

 - Navigate to the folder and start the documentation with `dts exercises lab`.
 It will open a page in your browser.
 The login password is `quackquack`.
+Make sure you do not have other Jupyter notebooks already open.

 - Go to the first folder (`01-Representations`), open the notebook file, and follow through.